Issue: You have some small negative settlements that have not been charged to your card by Amazon so there is nothing to reconcile them against.

 Account: Amazon Reserved Balances

-(The reason we use the Amazon Reserved Balances Account is because in the following settlement the line item "Repayment of negative Amazon Balance" will also use this account so will therefore cancel out the amount leaving no balance in the Reserved Balances account).
+The reason we use the Amazon Reserved Balances Account is that in the following settlement the line item "Repayment of negative Amazon Balance" will also use this account so will therefore cancel out the amount leaving no balance in the Reserved Balances account.

 You also need to edit the "Total" box at the top right of the image above to "0.00".